takeshi-1000/y2p/Document.md

     - fontSize: Specifies the font size of the text within the object.
     - verticalMargin: Specifies the vertical margin between objects.
     - horizontalMargin: Specifies the horizontal margin between objects.
+    - enabledRoundCorner: Specifies whether to round the corners.
     - size: Configuration for the size of the screen objects.
       - width: Specifies the width of the object.
       - height: Specifies the height of the object.
   - margin: Specify the outer margin for the top, bottom, left, and right of the screen diagram.
   - lineWidth: Specifies the thickness of the lines.
   - showGuideLines: Specifies whether to display guide lines (true for display, false for hide).